September 28, 2020 Read 5 Min

 (Image Source: Mailchimp)

 Another good example of a software product would be Microsoft Office, a powerful service product that lets you get different types of work done with a variety of applications.
 You can also stay connected with your files wherever you are by signing in to your account and syncing your files to any device.
-These applications require you to pay a license fee or subscribe to a monthly plan, and are available in packages for business, education, and government organizations.

 Software Solutions

 A solution, on the other hand, is the “fancy” end of the software spectrum.
 These solutions are customized to specifically fit into an organization’s problems and needs.
 They are normally used to solve large problems in large organizations.
-Often, they are powerful and advanced solutions built by companies that sell to very few, very large organizations.
-The discovery process of discussing features and functions requires high qualifications and deep expertise.

 mailchimp monthly fees